davewalker5/ti-84-python/README.rst

 --------------

 To run the applications on a desktop machine, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated.
-The "src", "src/common" and "src/maths" folders should be added to PYTHONPATH.
+The sub-folders in the "src" folder should all be added to PYTHONPATH, with the exception of the "utils" sub-folder.

 Running the Applications
 ------------------------

-With the pre-requisites in place, the ODE Solver examples can then be run from the command line, at the root of the project folder, as follows:
+With the pre-requisites in place, applciations can then be run from the command line, at the root of the project folder, as follows:

 ::